ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Notice that in tutorial instructions after building program are hardware-specific.
 You have to click "Completing Tutorial witch CW1173 (Lite)"-button to see rest of the tutorial with right hardware.

 __TIPS & TRICKS__
-* You might have to unplug/plug USB cable again if computer or the capture software does not recognize the device.
-You also might have to unplug/plug device from virtual machine top right corner to make it detect it.
+* You might have to unplug & plug USB cable again if computer or the capture software does not recognize the device.
+You also might have to unplug & plug device from virtual machine top right corner to make it detect it.
 * Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.
 * Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it.
 * Notice that chipwhisperer folder location is different what is mentioned in tutorial!
 Chipwhisperer files are located on the desktop.